-• Liquidity Risk
+Liquidity Risk

 Liquidity risk is incurred when the Company is unable to satisfy the obligations upon due date due to its inability to turn assets into cash or to manage sufficient cash as required within a given period at a reasonable cost.
 This may lead to an unfavorable result for the Company.
-The significant risk factors that have directly impacted the Company are unexpected sales volume that was below the target and debt default from customers who were not able to pay trading debt to the Company, which affected cash inflow, cash outflow, and working capital of the Company.
+The significant risk factors that have direct impact to the Company are unexpected sales volume that was below the target and debt default from customers who are not able to pay trading debt to the Company, which affected cash inflow, cash outflow, and working capital of the Company.

-Besides quantity and price volatility and debt default from customers that are risk factors of the liquidity risk, during 2018, the Company has debt liabilities to be paid under the Plan after the Court issued an order approving the Company's Rehabilitation Plan on 15 December 2016.
+Besides quantity and price volatility and debt default from customers that are risk factors of the liquidity risk, the Company has debt liabilities to be paid under the Plan after the Court issued an order approving the Company's Rehabilitation Plan on 15 December 2016.
+Throughout year 2019 and may continue until 2020, the effects of the world trade war and unfavorable trade measures have affected the sales volume, revenues as well as the liquidity of the Company.
 However, the Company has closely monitored its working capital through regular projection on cash inflow and cash outflow in order to be aware of future liquidity requirements and have sufficient preparation time for liquidity solving.
 The Company continues to manage and prioritize on sales and product innovation for premium value, conducts cost reduction in production and reduces other expenses.
-Moreover, monthly meetings are held regularly with the creditor committee to monitor the implementation of the Plan and cash monitoring agent monitors the Company cash flow to ensure the Company's proper cash management.
+Moreover, monthly meetings are held regularly with the creditor committee to monitor the implementation of the Plan while cash monitoring agent monitors the Company's cash flow to ensure proper cash management of the Company.

-Exchange Rate Risk
+• Exchange Rate Risk